extism/react/README.md

 # React Utilities for Extism

-This repository contains hooks as well as a React component to make it easy for React developers to integrate [Extism](https://extism.org/) into their application.
+This repository contains hooks as well as a React component to make it easy for React developers to integrate [Extism](https://extism.org/) into their applications.
 The implementation of these utilities is based off of the [Universal JavaScript SDK](https://github.com/extism/js-sdk).
 In some cases, you may be better off using that.

 ## Hooks